cloudmesh/cloudmesh-queue/README.md

 ## Service

 Cloudmesh Queue provides a REST service implementation of the `Queue` and `Cluster`.
 The provided commands allow you to run a REST server and interact with them via interactive documentation and HTTP.
+It provides a Basic HTTP authentication scheme to authorize users.

 ### Commands